MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-null.md

 ### No results scenario

 It's important to know that different functions and commands handle the no results scenario differently.
-Many PowerShell commands return the empty `$null` and an error in the error stream.
+Many PowerShell commands return the enumerable null and an error in the error stream.
 But others throw exceptions or give you a status object.
 It's still up to you to know how the commands you use deal with the no results and error scenarios.

 ## Initializing to $null